 During this time of higher grocery costs, astronomical gas prices, and general inflation, having a water bill increase can be especially frustrating.
 Fortunately, though, many times there are easy solutions to the problem.
 The trick?
 Knowing what you’re dealing with instead of guessing.
-So if you’re asking yourself, “Why is my water bill so high?,” here are five potential reasons.
+So if you’re asking yourself “Why is my water bill so high all of a sudden?,” here are five potential reasons.

 Toilets